M.Sc. - University of Oxford

 - Water, Sanitation & Hygiene (WASH) and rural development policy

 - Poverty metrics/indicators, M&E, and intervention design

 - Innovation Diffusion and behavior change theory

-During the summer of 2013 we collected data from 450 households across 15 villages in Guangxi Province using a geographically stratified cross-sectional design.
-IFAD’s Multidimensional Poverty Assessment Tool (www.ifad.org/mpat) was used to collect demographic and poverty-related data alongside purpose-designed survey questions about drinking water practices and preferences, fuel use, boiling behaviors, household ventilation, etc. Drinking water samples were collected from every household and analyzed for microbial contaminants, and physicochemical analysis was conducted for each village’s primary drinking water source.
+During the summer of 2013 we collected data from 450 households across 15 villages in Guangxi Province using a geographically stratified, population-weighted, cross-sectional design.
+The Multidimensional Poverty Assessment Tool (www.ifad.org/mpat) surveys were used to collect demographic and poverty-related data alongside purpose-designed survey questions about drinking water practices and preferences, fuel use, boiling behaviors, household ventilation, etc. Drinking water samples were collected from every household and analyzed for microbial contaminants.
+Physicochemical analysis was conducted for each village’s primary drinking water source/s.
 Data collection was repeated in a subset of villages during the 2013-2014 winter to address seasonality, and remote temperature sensors (on kettles and pots) were used to corroborate household survey responses about boiling frequency and duration.